-The Portuguese government revised its Golden Visa programme in the last quarter of 2020.
-This new regime will enter into force in July 2021 and will reduce the investment requirements in the metropolitan areas of Lisbon and Porto, with a view to funnelling international investment to the lower density regions of the country.
-Nevertheless, the pandemic environment has delayed these changes and a transitional period is set until 31 December 2021.
+The Portuguese government revised its Golden Visa programme by publishing Decree-Law No 14/2021, of 12 February.
+This new regime entered into force at the beginning of 2022 and excluded investments in the metropolitan areas of Lisbon and Porto from the scope of the regime, with a view to funnelling international investment to the lower density regions of the country.